Windows-to-Linux Glossary

 Start MenuActivities or App MenuClick top-left corner or press Super key

-Notification Area / System TraySystem TrayTop-right corner on GNOME
+Notification Area / System TraySystem TrayBottom-right panel on Mint Cinnamon; top-right corner on GNOME/Zorin

 Networking